samueltobler/behavdata/README.md

 #### Outlier Analysis
 -   `outliers`: to determine statistical outliers
--   `truefalsecounter`: compare two vectors to make a vector with true / false values to indicate where the values in vector 1 are present in vector 2
+-   `truefalsecounter`: compare two vectors to make a vector with true/false values to indicate where the values in vector 1 are present in vector 2

 #### Other Functions